 The Grand Canal

-Following the sidewalk to the water’s edge, we reach the Grand Canal, running 1,200 miles from Beijing to Hangzhou.
+The 1,200 mile Grand Canal begins in Beijing and ends in Hangzhou.
 The sidewalk surrounding the ornate red building is etched with Chinese symbols.

 Excited to explore, we walk by shops and restaurants.
 Lanterns hang from the store fronts above the stone paths.
 Tour boats awaiting passengers and umbrellas floating above outdoor tables line the edges of the canal.
 Seeing an illuminated sign for beer in the window of Echo Coffee Bar, we walk inside.
 We quickly learn coffee bar means alcoholic beverages are available.
 Passing the dimly lit bar we walk through a glass door.
 Seating is scattered throughout an outdoor garden surrounding a small pond.
 Looking quite small from the outside, we are amazed at the amount of seating areas inside the restaurant.